Preventive Medicine Residency Program

 How to Apply:

-Unless the applicant already has their Master of Public Health (MPH) or equivalent degree, a separate application must be also be made to the Arnold School of Public Health for the Master of Public Health degree program.
+Unless an applicant already has a Master of Public Health (MPH) or equivalent degree, a separate application must be also be made to the Arnold School of Public Health for the general MPH degree program (after notification from residency coordinator).

-Applicants for the general M.P.H. program may submit MCAT scores in lieu of GRE scores.
-You may apply online at the USC graduate school using the general application for graduate school and their supplemental application for Arnold School of Public Health.
+Applicants for the general MPH program may submit MCAT scores in lieu of GRE scores.
+Apply online at the USC Graduate School, not through SOPHAS, using the general application for graduate school and their supplemental application for Arnold School of Public Health.
 For more information, call (803) 777-5031.

 Special Note to Foreign Medical Graduates